sikegame/udacity-p4/README.md

 Session and Speaker model classes were created with reusability and accessibility in mind.

 Session entity has eight properties: name, speakers, highlights, session date, session time, duration, session type and location.
 For the session date and time fields, I used DateProperty and TimeProperty respectively because they make query easier.
-The speaker field can store multiple speakers, and it takes Speaker object key (speaker's email address) as an identifier.
+The speaker field can store multiple speakers, and it takes the Speaker key (speaker's email address) as an identifier.

 Speaker entity has four properties: name, bio, company, email address.
-It takes the speaker's email address as an entity key because it is unique to each speaker.
+It takes the speaker's email address as a key because it is unique to each speaker.
 I made the independent Speaker model class because it allows users to reuse speaker's information instead of just storing a name in a Session object.

 ## My Approach to "Before 7 No Workshop" Problem